Lothiraldan/saltpad/README.rst

 You will also need to create the file settings.json in the same directory that you have unzipped to, e.g. `/opt/saltpad/settings.json`.
 You can use the example settings.json found above (https://github.com/tinyclues/saltpad#configure-saltpad).

-Then point your favorite webserver on the directory.
+Then point your favorite webserver at the saltpad directory.

+Warning, the following example configurations ARE NOT SUITABLE for production, for configuring a ssl enabled site with nginx or apache, you can use the excellent `Mozilla SSL Configuration Generator`_.
+Configuring a website in a secure manner is a job by itself, please ask the more qualified person to do it.

 For example, for an unsecured (HTTP) saltpad install with nginx, the configuration will be:

 .. code-block:: nginx